asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

 }
 ```

-## Grid counter

 ## Can sum

 Given a target array of numbers, allowing number reuse from the array, find if
 there is at least one combination of the given numbers that sums up to the
 given target sum, note that the same number from the array can be repeated
 multiple times.
 To solve this task we have to come up with the basic base
 cases, where

 ```java
 boolean summable(int target, int[] sequence) {